hudmol/as_spreadsheet_bulk_updater/README.md

 in the spreadsheet that is not attached within the current resource's hierarchy.

 When enabled, those missing top containers are created on demand.

+This configuration setting can be overridden by providing a `create_missing_top_containers` parameter to the import job.

 Default: `false`